srinayani123/Arabic_TTS/README.md

-# Generate a detailed README content for the project
-detailed_readme = """
 # 🗣️ Arabic Text-to-Speech (TTS) Model Benchmark

 This project presents a comparative study and implementation of three modern Text-to-Speech (TTS) systems for Arabic: **Meta’s MMS**, **Coqui’s XTTS-v2**, and **Microsoft’s SpeechT5**.
 The goal is to evaluate their performance across Arabic dialects including MSA, Najdi, Hijazi, and Gulf.